A2Amir/COVID-19-Data-Dashboard/README.md

         heroku create my-app-name

-   where my-app-name is a unique name that nobody else on Heroku has already used.
+   Where my-app-name is a unique name that nobody else on Heroku has already used.
 The **heroku create** command should create a git repository on Heroku and a web address for accessing your web app.
 You can check that a remote repository was added to your git repository with the following terminal command:

     git remote -v
    Next, you need to push your git repository to the remote heroku repository with this command:

     git push heroku master

  Now, you can type your web app's address in the browser to see the results.